Optimal Design of Volt/VAR Control Rules of Inverters using Deep Learning: Introduction

-We next expound upon how our work differs from prior works utilizing machine learning for smart inverter control.
+We next expound upon how our work differs from prior works utilizing machine learning and/or reinforcement learning for smart inverter control.
 DNNs have been extensively employed before for optimal DER control under OPF formulations, with the objective of minimizing energy losses and energy costs; see e.g., \cite{Nanpeng19,ZhangISU,OPFandLearnTSG21,SGKCB2020}.
 Support vector machines and Gaussian processes have also been suggested for reactive power control using smart inverters~\cite{JKGD19,JSKGL22}.
 However, none of the above references aim at modeling the IEEE 1547-type piecewise linear, local, Volt/VAR rules.
 Furthermore, the existing problem formulations preclude the presence of closed-loop dynamics and are not nuanced by stability concerns as in the present work.
-In terms of using a DNN to model piecewise linear Volt/VAR control rules, our work bears some similarities with~\cite{Baosen22}.
-Reference~\cite{Baosen22} models piecewise linear control rules, using a NN with a single hidden layer.
-However, the DNN-based approach is not extended to capture Volt/VAR dynamics end-to-end and model equilibrium voltages, primarily because its focus is on optimal control of transient dynamics.
-In contrast, the aim of the present work is to design control rules that produce equilibrium voltages close to unity across many scenarios.
-Moreover, reference~\cite{Baosen22} does not discuss other topics covered in this work such as the IEEE 1547-type Volt/VAR rules, their convergence speed, and the implications of Volt/VAR control in multiphase feeders.
+In terms of using a DNN to model piecewise linear control rules, our work bears some similarities with references ~\cite{Baosen22,Baosen23,Low_ACC_22}.
+References~\cite{Baosen22} and \cite{Low_ACC_22} model piecewise linear control rule using a NN with a single hidden layer, and do not capture Volt/VAR dynamics over time using a neural network architecture.
+Furthermore, they focus on optimal control of transient dynamics.
+In contrast, the present work aims to design control rules that produce equilibrium voltages close to unity across many scenarios.
+This is achieved via efficient training of a recurrent neural network (RNN) whose training coincides with ORD.
+While the recent work~\cite{Baosen23} does leverage RNNs to design rules, it does so for controlling frequency transients.
+Moreover, references~\cite{Baosen22,Baosen23,Low_ACC_22} do not discuss other topics covered in this work such as the IEEE 1547-type Volt/VAR rules, their convergence speed and depth of the resulting RNNs, as well as the implications of Volt/VAR control in multiphase feeders.
+Parallel work \cite{Cavraro22} designs a stable Volt/VAR control mechanism wherein each DER decides its reactive injections via a single-layer DNN driven by local data.
+Different from our approach, the suggested control rule does not comply with IEEE 1547 and training that DNN requires solving several OPF instances beforehand to generate labels.
+Finally, reference~\cite{Cavraro22} does not cover multiphase feeders.

-This paper is organized as follows.
-Section~\ref{sec:model} presents the feeder model.
-Section~\ref{sec:ni-single} discusses the equilibrium and convergence of Volt/VAR rules on single-phase feeders.
-Section~\ref{sec:1pDNN} casts the problem of ORD in single-phase feeders as a deep learning task.
-Section~\ref{sec:1pMINLP} formulates the benchmark MINLP that also solves ORD for single-phase feeders.
-Section~\ref{sec:3pDNN} extends DNN-based ORD to multiphase feeders, while providing the necessary stability and convergence claims.
-Section~\ref{sec:tests} presents numerical tests confirming the efficacy of the proposed DNN-based ORD on single- and multi-phase feeders.
-Conclusions and future directions are drawn in Section~\ref{sec:conclusions}.

 \allowdisplaybreaks